CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### 12. Glasstaff's Quarters

-If the characters approach this room via the secret passage from area 7, they can catch the leader of the Redbrands, Sylas "Glasstaff" Alabaster, off guard.
+If the characters approach this room via the secret passage from area 7, they can catch the leader of the Lavender Lancers, Sylas "Glasstaff" Alabaster, off guard.
 Otherwise, if they approach through area 11, his rat familiar alerts him to their presence, and he hastily flees before they arrive.

 ```
 This room features walls adorned with scarlet cloth drapes, and its furnishings include a small writing desk with a matching chair, a comfortable-looking bed, and a wooden chest located at the bed's foot.